jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 >
 > I have attached our consent form to this email.
 Please fill in the date and sign it with your name and send it back to me.

-If signing a paper is not possible—for example because you are doing the research remotely—you can also ask the participant to send you a email with the text, “I have read the forms attached” or by having them write their name in a shared document or something like that.
+If signing a paper is not possible—for example because you are doing the research remotely—you can also ask the participant to send you an email with the text, “I have read the forms attached” or by having them write their name in a shared document or something like that.

 With the consent information and form, I also send out a short survey.

 At the beginning I usually ask which pronouns they prefer.
 This helps in the research session to address people properly and to represent them faithfully in the research results.
 You may think that you can guess people’s pronouns correctly from the name they used in a contact mail or from their appearance.
 But guessing by looks and getting it wrong can be embarrassing for you and hurtful for the participant, and guessing from name has its limits, too.
 Some names are not clearly gendered, particularly if you research across different languages and cultures.
 For example, Andrea might signify female gender to you, but people from Italy would expect it to signify male gender.
-So it is easier to just ask.
+So, it is easier to just ask.

 > _Asking for pronouns_
 >